 - Collision coverage: Say your car’s been damaged in an accident.
 Collision insurance helps you pay to repair or replace your vehicle.
-This form of coverage applies if you collide with another car or with an object such as a fence or a tree.
+This form of coverage applies if you collide with another car, or an object like a fence or tree.
 It doesn’t cover theft or damage to another individual’s vehicle.
 Collision coverage has a deductible, which refers to the amount of money you pay before Allstate helps pay for your claim.
 Here’s some information about choosing the right deductible for yourself.

 - Comprehensive coverage: What if your car is damaged—but not in a collision?
 Enter comprehensive coverage, an insurance policy that helps you pay to replace or repair your vehicle in the event of theft, falling objects, fire, or other non-collision incidents.
 There are some crucial differences between collision and comprehensive coverage—and an Allstate agent can help you figure out which coverage is right for you.

 - Personal injury protection: This coverage helps pay for medical expenses or funeral expenses incurred in an accident.
 A few states require PIP—and some drivers find it to be worthwhile coverage even if it’s only optional.

 - Rental car reimbursement: The per-day cost of a rental car can add up.
 That’s why Allstate offers rental car reimbursement for drivers whose primary vehicles are in the shop following an accident.
 This is an add-on to your policy, which means you need to pay an extra premium for it.